 The Ed.M. is a 60-point program, with the possibility of transferring in 30 points from relevant graduate study.
 It does not lead to New York State certification as teacher or as building administrator.
-Two years of teaching experience or the equivalent is a williams@tc.columbia.edu Phone: 212.678.3765 Fax: 212.678.3237 Address: 306 Zankel Hall
+Two years of teaching experience or the equivalent is a prerequisite for admission.
+An initial master's degree is usually required.